 - In determining if a property is suitable for development as Affordable Housing, the following criteria, among others, will be used:

 - Current and planned use, including the opportunity for a more intensive use

 - Zoning or rezoning opportunities, including the opportunity for a more intensive use

 - Size and site configuration

 - Topography

 - Presence of contamination/hazardous materials

 - Infrastructure

 - Presence of existing City facilities

 - Location

 - Opportunity and access

-- Current or projected Neighborhood Change
+- Current or projected neighborhood change

 - Alignment with City priorities

-- Originating Fund Source/Restriction on Use; and
+- Originating fund source/restriction on use; and

-- o Ability to create Mixed Use Development
+- Ability to create mixed use developments

 - Housing & Neighborhood Services and Engineering & Property Management- Real Estate departments, along with other departments as necessary, will assist in evaluating the use of Cityowned Real Property for Affordable Housing development.

 - On an annual basis, staff will review the properties held for development of Affordable Housing to update the timeline for development of such property.